 The Singapore Mediation Convention – When does it not apply?

-As discussed in our previous article (insert link), The Singapore Mediation Convention applies to international settlement agreements resulting from mediation and concluded in writing by parties to resolve a commercial dispute.
+As discussed in our previous article, The Singapore Mediation Convention applies to international settlement agreements resulting from mediation and concluded in writing by parties to resolve a commercial dispute.

 In what circumstances the Singapore Mediation Convention will NOT apply?